nsmryan/cfs-sys/README.md

 and start the process of building the CFS App with cargo, which would generate the necessary bindings at that time.

+I'm working on an example CFS system that uses these bindings to include a CFS App written in Rust, to show how you could include Rust in a CFS system.
+The project can be found (here)[https://github.com/nsmryan/cfs\_app\_rs].

 ## Building
 The intent of this project is that it would be included in CFS Apps integrated into the CFS build process.
 In this case,